nats-io/java-nats-examples/file-transfer/README.md

 ![NATS](../images/large-logo.png)

+# DEPRECATED!

+This example is perfectly fine but the Java client now contains Object Store functionality, which is based on this example.
+Not all functionality was carried over, for instance the way metadata is handled is different.

 # File Transfer

 The file transfer example demonstrates using JetStream as a way to store a large block of data such as a file.